Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Simulations of HI line intensity maps and mock galaxy Catalogs

 where $a_1,a_2,\alpha, \beta, M_{\rm break},$ and $M_{\rm min}$ are free parameters.
 Later, we interpolate the HI mass to a $384^3$ grid using CIC, which results in a HI line intensity map with a grid resolution of 0.56 Mpc.

-To populate galaxies within halos and create a mock spectroscopic H$\alpha$ sample of galaxies for an Euclid-like galaxy survey, we utilize the HOD algorithm.
+To populate galaxies within halos and create a mock spectroscopic H$\alpha$ sample of galaxies for a Euclid-like galaxy survey, we utilize the HOD algorithm.
 Each halo will contain at most one central galaxy situated at the center of the halo and can contain many satellite galaxies.
-Following ~\cite{Zheng_2007}, the mean occupation number of central galaxies depend on the host halo mass
+Following ~\cite{Zheng_2007}, the mean occupation number of central galaxies depends on the host halo mass,